 With state of the art technology, developed specifically for the Poseidon, such as synthetic aperture radar, an electro and optical infrared sensor turret, and increased acoustic capability, the aircraft conducts concurrent passive and active processing.

-In addition to aircraft procurement, the program office, NAVAIR's PMA-290, is also focused on depot-level maintenance, which is currently on-going at U.S.-based airframe maintenance facilities.
+In addition to aircraft procurement, the Maritime Patrol and Reconnaissance Aircraft (MPRA) Program Office (PMA-290), is also focused on depot-level maintenance, which is currently on-going at U.S.-based airframe maintenance facilities.
 Additionally, training systems infrastructure improvements are ongoing, along with the continued integration and fleet delivery of preplanned incremental capability upgrades.

 Equipped with state of the art radars, sensors and a new air-to-air refuel capability, the P-8A is scheduled to receive periodic future enhancements to keep pace with the ASW threat.